College Research: 5 Tips For Evaluating Fit

 - What Academic Opportunities Are Available?
 Look for opportunities such as undergraduate research (not just in the sciences) and ask if students receive grants for summer research.
 Are independent studies or senior capstone experiences offered?
 Find out if students do internships and if the college ever offers grants to help fund them.
 Investigate the study abroad options and ask what percentage of the student body participates.
 This will tell you about the kind of resources the college has and how curious students are to expand their world.
 Also, be sure to check academic support such as tutoring, writing centers, support for challenging courses and professor availability.

 - A Vibrant Campus Life?
 Visit the calendar of events on the college website.
-Are there lectures, cultural events, athletic contests and alumni returning to speak to students?
-Are professors having lunch with students, publishing articles and contributing to the intellectual conversations on campus and beyond?
+Are there lectures, cultural events, athletic contests and alumni returning to speak to students (even if these events have to be held virtually)?
+Are professors having lunch with students (or meeting virtually), publishing articles and contributing to the intellectual conversations on campus and beyond?
 Pick up a copy of the student newspaper (it is often online).
 Do students care about their school?
 Do they have a voice and an opportunity to share their opinions?
 Are there clubs and organizations in line with your interests?

 Choosing a college is about much more than a spacious dorm room, a winning football team or a campus in a warm climate.
 Take the time to reflect on what matters to you and see how the colleges on your list match up.